hdShang/arxiv-daily/docs/cs-AI/2025-08-04/papers/250802622v2-noosemia-toward-a-cognitive-and-phenomenological-account-of-intentio.md

 ---
 layout: default
-title: Noosemia: toward a Cognitive and Phenomenological Account of Intentionality Attribution in Human-Generative AI Interaction
+title: "Noosemia: toward a Cognitive and Phenomenological Account of Intentionality Attribution in Human-Generative AI Interaction"
 ---

 # Noosemia: toward a Cognitive and Phenomenological Account of Intentionality Attribution in Human-Generative AI Interaction